Battery Energy Storage System

 Spatiotemporal Flexibility: BESS is modular and location-agnostic, allowing deployment directly at load centers like data centers to bypass grid interconnection wait times that can exceed five years.

-4. Market Opportunity & Tech Advancement: The Sodium Era
+Market Opportunity & Tech Advancement:

 Demand Surge: Global annual incremental ESS deployment for data centers is projected to reach 321GWh by 2030, representing a doubling of current total ESS demand.